Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Tokyu Den-en-toshi (東急田園都市)

-Planned suburban development meaning 'Tokyu Garden City,' epitomizing Japan's post-war suburban ideal along the Den-en-toshi railway line
+Planned suburban development meaning 'Tokyu Garden City,' built around post-war suburban ideals along the Den-en-toshi railway line

 Kazusa Academia Park (かずさアカデミアパーク)

-Chiba science park established in 1994, focusing on DNA research and biotechnology in a landscaped campus setting
+Chiba science park established in 1994, focusing on DNA research and biotechnology in a planned campus setting

 Haneda Innovation City (羽田イノベーションシティ)